ecg-icas/icas/src/source/campaign-status.rst

  * - **PAUSED**
    - The campaign is not active and its linked ads are not shown on the site.
 The campaign can be re-activated, if there is sufficient budget.
 By default (unless explicitely set) the status of a newly-created campaign is ``PAUSED``.

+ * - **DELETED**
+   - The campaign has been deleted by the user and cannot be re-activated.
+Its linked ads are also not shown on site.

 System States
 -------------